99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Delete an individual item
   - conditional delete
   - DeleteTable

+- Table Cleanup:
+  - scan + deleteItem very slow and expensive
+  - drop table + recreate table fast and cheap

+- Copy DynamoDbTable
+  - use AWS data Pipeline
+  - Backup and restore into a new table
+  - Scan + PutItem

  You can batch operations to reduce API calls, it will be done in prallel for efficiency
  - BatchWriteItem: up to 25 PutItem / DeleteItem